 Work should be a place where individuals feel safe, respected, and protected.
 Any type of harassment is inappropriate and should be dealt with efficiently.
 Sexual harassment in the workplace is particularly difficult to face because it can be a highly emotional situation.
 Employers are responsible for ensuring that their employees are safe and responding appropriately to any reports of harassment.

 If you have been the victim of sexual harassment and it was not dealt with properly when you reported it, taking further legal action may be in your interest.
 The process of filing and completing a claim of sexual harassment can be overwhelming and time-consuming.
-An accomplished Los Angeles sexual harassment attorney can guide you through the process and make it easier to face.
+An accomplished Los Angeles sexual harassment lawyer can guide you through the process and make it easier to face.
 Contact the team at California Employment Counsel, APC, today for all your sexual harassment claim needs.